robojumper/DarkestDungeonSaveEditor/README.md

 `dir1`, ... are directories that contain Darkest Dungeon game data.
 These are usually the game root directory, but can also be mods.
 There is no output file parameter, just pipe it to a file (append ` > names.txt`).

+## Save File Model

+The Application includes a save file watcher that automatically watches for changes to the save file and updates its internal save file model.
+This can be used to (for example) add a Twitch bot that can respond to queries by viewers.
+An example Twitch bot is provided, it can be run by setting the appropriate environment variables and starting the bot:

+	SET DDSAVEDIR=
+	SET DDCLIENTID=
+	SET DDCLIENTSECRET=
+	SET DDTOKEN=
+	SET DDCHANNEL=

+	java -cp de.robojumper.ddsavereader.twitchbot.DDSampleTwitchBot

+However, you are free to use your own bot implementation, the save file watcher and model are separated from the bot itself.

 ## Download

 [Releases Page](https://github.com/robojumper/DarkestDungeonSaveReader/releases/)